farfarawaylabs/agentspack/README.md

 3. **New `remember` command** — A shared command is now generated across providers to persist user memories into both `AGENTS.md` and `CLAUDE.md`, creating a `Things to remember` section when needed.
 4. **Automatic Postman collection generation** — Agents now create and maintain a Postman collection (under a `postman/` folder) whenever they finish coding or updating an API.
 Every endpoint includes full documentation, request parameters, body schemas, and realistic examples.
 5. **API Guide documentation** — Agents automatically keep a `docs/API_GUIDE.md` file up to date with clear instructions on how to use every endpoint, including all parameters, request/response formats, and example usage.
+6. **New `agentspack add` mode** — You can now run agentspack from an existing project root and selectively install newly added base skills, workflows, or system commands without regenerating everything.

 ## What is agentspack?